 There is a scene in the Movie “Saving Private Ryan” that has always stuck with me.
 Its the one where an American soldier, fully armed and able, watches an enemy kill one of his comrads during a hand to had fight.
-Presumably paralyzed by fear he simply stands there unable or unwilling to help.
-Last […]Read More A Dereliction of Duty
+Presumably paralyzed by fear he simply stands there unable or unwilling to help and […]Read More A Dereliction of Duty

 ” How much will you take for that?” a friend asks.
 “Oh its not for sale, it came to me from my Grandfather.
 Its priceless”.
 A made up conversation of course but not an improbable one for we simply cannot put a price on the past.
 Why is that?
 Why are the things from our […]Read More Past Value

 I have written a few things about the Sacrement of Baptism latley.
 Below is a bit more!
 The unity of the covenant and the unity of the testaments are central to the discussion of baptism.
 One’s view of the relationship between them will inevitably determine one’s ecclesiology and finally ones views on baptism.
 In similar […]Read More Undivided Line